The Admissions Tagger tags the traps for gender, isolation, kitten or medical alerts. A rabies vaccine is not required for this station.

 Attach alert tags:

-- If a pink or blue Gender ID tag, orange “URI” tag, or green “Food” tag has been issued, affix the tag with the clips provided to the trap cover near the handle, so the tags are readily visible without removing the cover.
+- If a pink or blue Gender ID tag, orange “URI” tag, hot pink “Kitten” tag or green “Food” tag has been issued, affix the tag with the clips provided to the trap cover near the handle, so the tags are readily visible without removing the cover.

-- Verify that any medical condition or possible complication reported to the Check-in Recorder by the caregiver is noted on the red “Medical Alert” Tag with masking tape and a Sharpie pen.
+- Verify that any medical condition or possible complication reported to the Check-in Recorder by the caregiver is noted on the red “Medical Alert” Tag with masking tape and a permanent marker.
 Attach the red “Medical Alert” Tag to the handle of the trap with a rubber band.

 Place checked-in cats behind the Admissions Station for the Admissions Transporter.
-Assure that the transporters take the cats in order of their discharge time.
+Ensure that the transporters take the cats in order of their discharge time.

 Set aside cats registered for vaccine boosters only and attach a Vaccines-Only Tag to their trap.
-Notify an Admissions Transporter to immediately bring them directly to the Veterinary Examination Station while the caregiver waits.
+Notify an Admissions Transporter to immediately bring them directly to the Anesthesia Station to pick up their Medical Record.

 All Station Images